25 Marketing Automation Statistics You Need to Be Aware Of

 12. 28% of companies are planning to invest in new marketing automation software within the next 12 months.

 Speaking of martech investments, nearly a third of the companies whose staff was interviewed by Act-On are planning to implement new marketing automation solutions at some point during 2020.
 Financial services are at the forefront with 48%, while in the manufacturing sector, only 19% of companies are planning to adopt automated marketing tech.
-It’s interesting to note that about 29% of technological companies will invest in new marketing automation software.
+It’s interesting to note that about 29% of tech companies will invest in new marketing automation software.
 Although this number is higher than the average, it pales in comparison to financial sector companies.
 This can probably be explained by the fact that tech companies are already inherently more familiar with martech products.
 However, Act-On didn’t provide current implementation statistics from respondents, so we can only speculate.

 13. 57% of marketers believe that improving campaign effectiveness is one of the primary objectives of integrating marketing automation into their marketing strategy.